Don't get caught up in fads: 10 things successful investors do

 Other data in key economies like the USA and China are crucial, including employment data, retail sales, wages growth and industrial production.
 The numbers must be measured against trends and expectations, both of which have been built into asset prices.

-10. Don’t discuss their portfolios at dinner parties and always keep their spouses informed of what they are doing
+10. Don't discuss their portfolios at dinner parties and always keep their spouses informed

 A good rule of thumb is to never discuss your investment portfolio with anyone who isn't charging you for their advice.